How to Become a Regulatory Affairs Specialist

 • Expected Time to Completion: 20 to 36 months

-The online MSHS in regulatory affairs program offered by George Washington University’s (GW) School of Medicine and Health Sciences (SMHS) was developed in partnership with professionals in regulatory affairs working in the industry and governmental agencies such as the NIH and FDA.
-The fully online program does not require any campus visits.
+The online MSHS in regulatory affairs and clinical research leadership program offered by George Washington University’s (GW) School of Medicine and Health Sciences (SMHS) was developed in partnership with regulatory affairs professionals working in the industry and governmental agencies such as the NIH and FDA.
+The fully online program does not require campus visits.

 Graduates of the 36-credit healthcare MSHS in regulatory affairs program are prepared to manage the most important elements of the clinical research regulatory process.
-The focus of this program is on global health and cost control outcomes.
-Courses include issues and trends in health systems; biostatistics translational research; epidemiology translational research; introduction to global regulatory affairs; regulatory drug biologics; and regulatory device diagnostics, among others.
+This program focuses on global health and cost control outcomes.

 Applicants to the program must have a bachelor’s degree from a regionally accredited institution, a grade point average of 3.0, a current resume, a personal statement, two letters of recommendation, and a completed online application.